mainmatter/playbook/project-flow/full-service/README.md

 - **Facilitated discussion**

-Discuss each of the client's goals and the information gathered previous to the meeting.
-Present all patterns and insights uncovered during research to help determine what stands between “what is” and “what should be" and prioritize those findings until the problem scope is narrow enough to be established.
+Discuss the information gathered previous to the meeting.
+Present all patterns and insights uncovered during research to create a common understanding of the problem context.

+- **Goals Analysis**

+Discuss the client's goals to determine how they are doing and how they should be doing.
+If a gap exists, then we should determine the causes.

+- **Set criteria for selecting a solution**

+Not all gaps can be fixed at the same time, and some require solutions that are out of our scope.
+Determine, based on the information available, what is most likely to move the needle if solved.

 - **Define the problem statement**